 John Cannon – A judge in Beckham County, Oklahoma, who was killed in a duel with a man named Hamlet on December 2, 1915.
 Cannon was shot five times and died almost instantly.

-Frank M. Canton, aka: Joe Horner (1849-1927) – Johnson County, Wyoming Sheriff, where he fought in the Johnson County War.
-Later moved to Oklahoma where he became a U.S. Deputy Marshal and Q County, Oklahoma Under Sheriff.
+Frank M. Canton, aka Joe Horner (1849-1927) – Johnson County, Wyoming Sheriff, fought in the Johnson County War.
+Later moved to Oklahoma, where he became a U.S. Deputy Marshal and Q County, Oklahoma Under Sheriff.

 Manuel Cardenas – A gunman, Cardenas was suspected of murder in November 1875 at Cimarron, New Mexico.